 Coco-Nutty Granola (that’s low in sugar and high in protein!)

-If you’re not already a member of The Scramble, make your life a whole lot easier by using The Scramble’s menu planning service.
+If you’re not already a Scrambler, make your life a whole lot easier by using The Scramble’s family-friendly meal plans.
 Weekly customizable meal plans full of healthy, quick, family-friendly recipes are sent to your email and will take the stress and guesswork out of dinnertime.
-Sign up for a free trial now!